FNCE611 - CORPORATE FINANCE (Course Syllabus)

 Prerequisites: Successful completion of core finance requirements, FNCE 611 and FNCE 613, as well as FNCE 726 or FNCE 751; special permission can also be requested based on relevant professional experience.

 The course exposes students to this fast-growing and exciting intersection between finance (Fin) and technology (Tech) while emphasizing the role data and analytics play.
 The course is structured around three main FinTech areas: (i) Lending/Banking services, (ii) Clearing (iii) Trading.
-It provides specific coverage and examples of developments from(1) peer-to-peer lending, (2) blockchain and distributed ledgers, (3) networks and their use in trading, and (4) algo trading and its use of non-standard inputs.
-In each of these areas, we start by analyzing the marketplace, and the incumbents, and the business case and strategies of the incoming technology-based players, while understanding the role data and analytics play in driving the technology-based services.
-The course is built arund a large number of examples and cases, guest lectures, student presentations, and group projects.
+It provides specific coverage and examples of developments from(1) market-place lending, (2) blockchain and distributed ledgers, (3) quantitative trading and its use of non-standard inputs.
+In each of these areas, we start by analyzing the marketplace, the incumbents, and then proceed to alalyze the impact of the most relevant technologies have on the business.
+The course is built around data/code examples, cases, guest lectures, and group projects.
 Student are thus expected to work in teams and demonstrate a high level of independent learning and initiative.

 Prerequisites: A thorough knowledge of FNCE 611 is assumed

 FNCE886 - ASP - HEDGE FUNDS